Advice On Making Plans With People

 If no one can come, try again later

-Sometimes even the most well-liked person will throw out a possible plan idea and it will be a dud.
-Sometimes everyone is just busy, or the stars aligned in such a way that no one felt like going out that night, or they tried suggesting something a little different and no one bit.
+Sometimes even the most well-liked person will suggest out a possible plan and it will be a dud.
+Sometimes everyone is just busy, or the stars aligned in such a way that no one felt like going out that night, or they tried arranging something a little different and no one bit.
 No one wins all the time.
 If your plan doesn't go over well, try initiating something else.

 Be in the loop technology-wise

-Secondly, be sure to join whatever social networking sites your peers are members of.
-For one, being able to send group invitations through them is a lot more convenient then talking to everyone individually.
+Secondly, be sure to join whatever social networking sites or apps your peers use to arrange get togethers.
+For one, being able to send group invitations through them is a lot more convenient than talking to everyone individually.
 You can just write down the details, select the recipients, and hit 'Send'.
 The follow up process can happen here too as people announce whether they can come or not, and leave comments with their own suggestions.
-Keep in the loop yourself as other people often announce plans through these sites.
+Keep in the loop yourself as other people often announce plans through these apps.
 Sometimes that's the only way they get the word out about an event.

 Plant the seeds for future plans

-If you want to hang out with your coworkers outside work more often, you don't want to go for drinks one time and then never do it again.
-Taking the reins and setting up future outings is the way to go.
+If you want to hang out with your co-workers outside work more often, you don't want to go for drinks one time and then never do it again.
+Take the reins and set up future outings.
 Something else you can do is plant the seeds of future plans in other people's minds.
 Like right after going out the first time you can say, "That was fun.
 We should do it again sometime."
 In the following days or weeks, you could also mention here and there that you want to go out again.
 That should make it clear you don't see this as a one-off thing.
-Then when the time comes, try to set up another outing.
+Then when the time comes, try to set up another get together.
 Or maybe someone else will take the lead this time.
-That never hurts, but if it doesn't, feel free to take charge again.
+That never hurts, but if it doesn't feel free to take charge again.

 You can also try to set up a recurring plan, like having coffee with your friends every second Wednesday, or having dinner at someone's house once a month.
-It's great when you can set up these consistent social activities for yourself.
-They can take work to maintain though, don't take them for granted.
+It's great when you can set up these consistent social activities for yourself, though they can take work to maintain.
+Don't take them for granted.
 Especially when people get busy with other aspects of their lives, it can still take some effort to gather everyone together each time.
-At times you have to cancel or move some outings to accommodate people's other priorities.
-If everyone is way too busy, the arrangement tends to fall apart as people consistently have other things to do and can't make it.
+On some days you'll have to shuffle the details around to fit everyone's schedule.
+If the group is way too busy the arrangement tends to fall apart as people consistently have other things to do and can't make it.

 Give making plans a try.
-If you've never done it before, organizing a plan with a bunch of people can feel a little awkward at first.
-Fortunately it feels more natural with time, and you get better at it.
+If you've never done it before organizing a plan with a bunch of people can feel a little awkward at first.
+Fortunately it feels more natural with time, and you'll get better at it.